 Small black holes populate the universe, but their cousins, supermassive black holes, dominate.
 Supermassive black holes are millions or even billions of times as massive as the sun, but have a radius similar to that of Earth's closest star.
 Such black holes are thought to lie at the center of pretty much every galaxy, including the Milky Way.

 Scientists aren't certain how such large black holes spawn.
-Once they've formed, they can easily gather mass from the dust and gas around them, material that is plentiful in the center of galaxies, allowing them to grow to enormous sizes.
+Once they've formed, they gather mass from the dust and gas around them, material that is plentiful in the center of galaxies, allowing them to grow to enormous sizes.

 Supermassive black holes may be the result of hundreds or thousands of tiny black holes that merge together.
 Large gas clouds could also be responsible, collapsing together and rapidly accreting mass.
 A third option is the collapse of a stellar cluster, a group of stars all falling together.